 Oliver Basciano is a writer based in London.
 Since 2010 he has worked at ArtReview magazine where he is currently International Editor.
 He also regularly contributes to the news, arts and obituary desks of The Guardian and Daily Telegraph and has authored numerous artist monographs.
 He is a member of the 2018 Turner Prize jury and chaired the 2017 Artes Mundi prize jury.

-Nadia is a journalist based in London.
-Previously she lived and worked in Russia where she was the Moscow correspondent for The Independent.
-Before moving to Moscow, Nadia lived in London where she was the news editor for The Calvert Journal.
-She holds two degrees in Russian and political science from London universities and has been an Alfa Fellow.
+Nadia is the Editor in Chief of The Calvert Journal.
+She previously lived and worked in Russia where she was the Moscow correspondent for The Independent.
+Her work has appeared in The Guardian, The Telegraph and Reuters among several others.
+She holds two degrees in Russian and political science from University College London and the London School of Economics respectively and has also been an Alfa Fellow.
+Nadia was named a 2017 Kathryn Davis Fellow for Peace.
 Follow her on Twitter here.

 Nadia Bedzhanova is a New York-based filmmaker and photographer originally from Moscow, Russia.
 Graduated in journalism from Moscow State University and in film from School of Visual Arts, Bedzhanova creates her work within the context and under the influence of both cultures.
 Her films and photography were featured in the publications such as Dazed & Confused, PAPER, MovieMaker, Vogue US, Bullett, Allure and Interview Russia.

 Maria Borodacheva was born in Dushanbe, Tajikistan.
-She started her career as a violin player in 1997 in Mordovia, Russia.
 Having completed a degree in international relations at Moscow State University she worked for a soft power foundation in Russia, Georgia and Armenia.
-She has contributed to several cultural and charity events in Moscow and is currently based between Moscow and St Petersburg where she works as a Partner Manager for Calvert 22 Foundation.
+She is currently based between Moscow and St Petersburg where she works as a Partner Manager for Calvert 22 Foundation.